edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     -   If the client certificate is backed by fewer CA certificates, then {{ PRODUCT }} will validate all of those CA certificates.
     -   If the client certificate is backed by additional CA certificates, then {{ PRODUCT }} will ignore the CA certificates that exceed the specified depth.

-    **Example:** If you set the depth to 2, then {{ PRODUCT }} will validate self-signed certificates or it will check up to 2 CA certificates that back the client certificate.
+    **Example:** If you set the depth to 2, then {{ PRODUCT }} will validate self-signed certificates or it will check up to 2 CA certificates that back the client certificate. {{ PRODUCT }} can validate a client certificate for all three of the following scenarios:

     | Intermediate Certificate(s) | Root Certificate(s) | Total CA Certificate(s) | Valid Client Certificate |
     | --------------------------- | ------------------- | ----------------------- | ------------------------ |